AlextheYounga/us-federal-code/usc/title-7-agriculture/chapter-64-agricultural-research-extension-and-teaching/frontmatter.md

 3103.
 Definitions.

+3104.
+Agriculture research; declaration of policy; duties of Secretary of Agriculture; use of existing facilities.

+3105.
+Agricultural research; authorization of additional appropriations; administrative expenses; availability of special research fund.

 #### SUBCHAPTER II—COORDINATION AND PLANNING OF AGRICULTURAL RESEARCH, EXTENSION, AND TEACHING ####

 3121.
 Responsibilities of Secretary and Department of Agriculture.